-A member is eligible for an early retirement at age 50 or after 30 years of service.
+A member is eligible for an early retirement at age 50 with at least 5 years of service or after 30 years of service.
 The early retirement benefit equals the normal retirement benefit reduced on an actuarially equivalent basis.
 Upon termination, an employee may elect to have member contributions, along with 5% as interest, returned as a lump sum distribution.
 Alternatively, a member with at least 5 years of accredited service may leave contributions with SWDBP and remain eligible for a retirement pension at age 55 equal to 2% of the member's average highest 3 years' base salary for each year of credited service up to 10 years, plus 2.5% for each year of service thereafter.